svadilfare/codoc-python/docs/faq.rst

 ----------------------
 You might fear losing your data.
 You shouldn't!
 Codoc doesn't access data and only reads your source code.
 It also only exports what you want, and you can always delete your data again.
-It's as safe as using Github, Sonarcloud, or other tools.
+We, however, do not currently offer any self-hosted solutions, so if you want total control over your data, you are out of luck.
+Please contact us, if this is a big issue for you, and we might be able to help, and/or prioritize it higher.